ovidiubarbu/powerShell-Docs.it-it/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ## <a name="centos-7"></a>CentOS 7

 > [!NOTE]
-> Questo pacchetto funziona anche in Oracle Linux 7.
+> Questo pacchetto funziona in Oracle Linux 7.

 ### <a name="installation-via-package-repository-preferred---centos-7"></a>CentOS 7: installazione tramite repository dei pacchetti